If someone had asked me which dive destination I would love to visit most on my next trip I would definitely have replied ... Sipadan.

 With 23 Standard and 22 Stand Alone Chalets, all the rooms in the resort are based on twin sharing.
 If you are a single traveler you can choose to share with another guest or pay the single supplement to get your own bungalow.
 The rooms are well equipped with air conditioning, mosquito screens and hot shower bathroom.
 They are built close to the restaurant, swimming pool and dive shed, so you don't have to walk far to get to those facilities.

-When diving around Mabul and Kapalai, the dive boat will depart to the dive sites on single tank trips every morning between 08:00 to 08:30 and return to the resort after the third dive, which is around 16:00.
+When diving around Mabul and Kapalai, the boat will depart to the sites on single tank trips every morning between 08:00 to 08:30 and return to the resort after the third dive, which is around 16:00.
 Coming back to the resort between each dive gave us the opportunity to have a quick shower or take a nap.
 You will be out for the whole day when diving around the Sipadan but food is always provided between each dive so you will never have to worry about diving on an empty stomach.

-For those with technical diving on their mind, a technical diving center offers various services such as nitrox air and TDI certification courses.
+For those with technical diving on their mind, a technical scuba center offers various services such as nitrox air and TDI certification courses.
 An underwater video center provides underwater videography courses as well as rental of digital cameras.

 Having good food is one of the factors to an enjoyable holiday.
 Foods and drink are always available at all times at SMART.
 I enjoyed very much the great buffet meals featuring mainly a mixture Asian and western dishes.